streetstreet0/BasicMevoApp/README.md

 # Installation

 The project can be compiled in Android Studio and ran on a virtual machine running Android version 10.0 or newer.
 It was developed specifically for a Pixel 2 API 30, more recent versions have not been tested.
-In a future update, a runnable apk.
+A runnable apk is also included.
+The apk is in app/release/app-release.apk.

 # Project Status

-There is only one feature left to be added: A runnable apk file.
-After this is developed, the project will be finished and closed.
+The project is finished and closed.